Woman exits car to allegedly block other driver from taking parking lot at Marina Bay

 A driver resorted to an unconventional tactic to prevent others from occupying a parking lot along Bayfront Avenue — he used his passenger as a physical ‘placeholder’.

-Dashcam footage captured last Saturday (21 June) evening at the Marina Bay open carpark showed a white Hyundai waiting in a busy car park as another vehicle vacated one of the parking lots.
+Dashcam footage reportedly captured last Saturday (21 June) evening at the Marina Bay outdoor carpark showed a white Hyundai waiting as another vehicle vacated one of the parking lots.

-As soon as the lot became free, a woman exited the Hyundai’s front passenger seat and stood in front of the dashcam vehicle, blocking it from potentially taking the lot.
+As soon as the lot became free, a woman exited the Hyundai’s front passenger seat and stood in front of the dashcam vehicle, seemingly to block it from taking the lot.

 The lady only walked off when the Hyundai successfully manoeuvred into the parking lot.